leomil72/leOS/README.txt

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ***********************
 Document revision

-11th revision: 2012/08/01
+12th revision: 2012/09/16